 For those of you interested in furthering your own skills in advocacy, we will be sponsoring a training program in Washington, D.C. this May.
 The program, co-sponsored with the JCRC, is non-partisan and focuses on providing participants skill training to be actively engaged.
 For more information please contact Karen Sher at KSher@JFedSTL.org or 314-442-3824.

-Federation can help you connect with Israel in the following four areas: Travel, Education, Social Services and Economic Development.
+Jewish Federation of St. Louis can help you connect with Israel in the following four areas: Travel, Education, Social Services and Economic Development.

-* Social service support: Federation supports a range of social services in Israel as part of our sense of collective responsibility to the Jewish People.
+Social Service Support: Jewish Federation of St. Louis supports a range of social services in Israel as part of our sense of collective responsibility to the Jewish People.
 We maintain our close partnership with the city of Yokne’am and Megiddo region, as well as supporting targeted projects throughout the country.
 We support the Jewish Agency for Israel and the Joint Distribution Committee as they help new immigrants resettle in Israel and ensure food, clothing, housing and education for those in need.
 Additionally, we provide targeted grants for programs that strengthen civil-society, including those that foster Arab-Jewish coexistence and religious pluralism.
 For more information on how you can get involved please contact Stephen Cohen, Vice President of Planning and Allocations at SCohen@JFedSTL.org, 314-442-3800 or Michael Oberlander, Chief Philanthropy Officer at MOberlander@JFedSTL.org, 314-442-3845.